ankitp-optimus/python-demo-package-sample-data-with-code/README.md

 reinstall the package.

 ## Build the distribution package to upload to PyPI
-When develop matures to the point of having a version of the package you want to distribute via PyPI, the next step is to generate a [distribution package](https://packaging.python.org/en/latest/glossary/#term-Distribution-Package) for the package.
+When development matures to the point of having a version of the project you want to distribute via PyPI, the next step is to generate a [distribution package](https://packaging.python.org/en/latest/glossary/#term-Distribution-Package) for the project.

 ### Install `build`
 The first step is to install [`build`](https://pypa-build.readthedocs.io/en/stable/index.html) into your virtual environment (or upgrade if it already exists there) with